 sce An instance of class SingleCellExperiment. х A List of DataFrames containing principal components.
-This list is typically the bySample element produced by scpComponentAnalysis().
+This list is typically the bySample element produced by scpComponentAnalysis(). the bysampre element produced by sepecimponent Anarysis().

 A SingleCellExperiment with updated reducedDims.

 Laurent Gatto and Christophe Vanderaa